althonos/pyjess/docs/guide/index.rst

 User Guide
 ==========

-This section contains guides and documents about PyJesss usage.
+This section contains guides and documents about PyJess usage.

 .. toctree::
    :maxdepth: 1